-As this year draws to a close, over 41 million informal caregivers are providing nearly $470 billion in unpaid support to their family members or other loved ones.
-On average, these unpaid caregivers contribute between 17 and 22 hours per week of care–totaling over 1,100 hours per year.
+As this year draws to a close, over 41 million informal caregivers are providing nearly $470 billion in unpaid support to their family member or other loved ones.
+On average, these unpaid caregivers contribute between 17 and 22 hours per week of home care–totaling over 1,100 hours per year.

-Adding holiday hassle to significant caregiving hours, careers, and familial duties is a recipe for high stress.
+Adding holiday hassle to primary caregiver hours, careers, and familial duties is a recipe for high stress.

 “Some caregivers can be very isolated during the holidays due to their caregiving responsibilities and their inability to join activities that they used to enjoy with friends and family,” says Stephanie Paul, MSW, LCSW, Community Options Specialist at Aging Ahead in St. Louis.
 “On the other hand, a caregiver who still attempts to be social with friends and family can experience exhaustion and financial strain trying to maintain holiday traditions while also managing the care of a loved one.”

 While family caregiving can be an incredibly rewarding experience, the intensity of the commitment can be taxing.
-Some of the most common challenges unpaid caregivers face are:
+Some of the most common challenges that an unpaid family caregiver faces are:

-If you’re a caregiver, it’s important to remember that all these struggles are normal, and you’re not alone.
+If you’re a family caregiver or primary caregiver, it’s important to remember that all these struggles are normal, and you’re not alone.
 It’s just as necessary to take care of yourself and avoid burnout as it is to take care of those around you.
-Here are 5 tips for how to deal with stress and avoid caregiver burnout:
+Here are 5 tips for how to deal with caregiver stress and avoid caregiver burnout:

 Accept help from family and friends or find respite care.
 There are three types of formal respite care to explore:

 Even a short, informal break can be helpful.
 “Reach out to loved ones or neighbors to provide respite while you run errands or do some holiday shopping,” Paul suggests.
 CaringBridge is also a great tool to reach out to your loved ones’ network for support.